Shedit/Blockchain_project/README.md

-THis section was the most challenging to keep my head straight, where there was a lot of test and other case I couldn't really wrap my head around and had to investigate further to really grasp the core concepts.
+This section was the most challenging to keep my head straight, where there was a lot of test and other case I couldn't really wrap my head around and had to investigate further to really grasp the core concepts.
 I learned more about how 'this' works and how to write tests on a deeper level.

+## Section 6: The Transaction Pool

+In this section I did the following:

+- Created the core transaction pool with an ability to set transactions.

+- Handled transaction through the API, and added API-generated transactions to the pool.

+- Made sure invalid transactions did not go to the pool.

+- Handled updates to transactions through the API.

+- Exposed a new API method to read the transaction pool data.

+- Broadcasted transactions as they occurred through the API.

+- Synced the transaction pool map as a network-dependent object like the blockchain.

+### Reflection

+This chapter the biggest challenges was to understand how the transactionPoolMap worked and how setTransactions work.
+There was issues knowing when to pass the object vs only passing values.